adapter-hub/adapters/adapter_docs/quickstart.md

 ## Introduction

-Currently, *adapter-transformers* adds adapter components to the transformer models BERT, RoBERTa, XLM-RoBERTa, DistillBERT, GPT-2 and BART.
+Currently, *adapter-transformers* adds adapter components to the PyTorch implementations of all transformer models listed in the *Supported Models* section.
 For working with adapters, a couple of methods for creation (e.g. `add_adapter()`), loading (e.g. `load_adapter()`) and storing (e.g. `save_adapter()`) are added to the model classes.
 In the following, we will briefly go through some examples.